Ayyappa-4702/RL-for-TSP/README.md

 ## Overview

-This project implements solutions to the Traveling Salesman Problem (TSP) using both Q-Learning and a Policy Gradient approach with a neural network.
+This project compares solutions to the Traveling Salesman Problem (TSP) using both Q-Learning and a Policy Gradient approach with a neural network.
 The Q-Learning algorithm is based on tabular Q-values, while the Policy Gradient approach utilizes a neural network to learn a policy.

 ## Table of Contents